Risk management strategies for successful online trading in Kenya - HapaKenya

 Using a demo account before opening a real account is a crucial step in minimising risk exposure when online trading in Kenya.
 By simulating real-world trading conditions as closely as possible, demo accounts provide prospective clients a sense for the market and a feel for the broker’s platforms.

-In addition to preparing traders for the rigours of live trading, these platforms allow them to hone essential skills including the use of technical indicators and the implementation of stop-loss and take-profit orders.
+In addition to preparing traders for the rigours of live trading, these platforms allow them to hone essential skills including the use of trading indicators and the implementation of stop-loss and take-profit orders.

 Use leverage wisely